expo/expo/docs/pages/build-reference/ios-capabilities.md

 The unsupported capabilities either don't support iOS, or they don't have a corresponding entitlement value.

 Partially supported capabilities have extra configuration which EAS Build currently does not support.
 This includes Apple merchant IDs, App Group IDs, and iCloud container IDs.
 These values must all be [configured manually](https://expo.fyi/provisioning-profile-missing-capabilities) for the time being.
+You can also refer to this [Apple doc](https://developer.apple.com/documentation/xcode/adding-capabilities-to-your-app) for more information on manual setup.

 ## Debugging